 Pipe bellies are what happens when the soil and dirt underneath houses shifts, and impacts the piping underneath.
 If the pipes shift downwards, the piping bends and begins to form a 'belly'.
 The bend allows for sediments to build up and could potentially cause blockages.

 Sewer lines, while maybe not directly tied to the house, can still cause problems to the piping.
-Sewer lines can have pipes that grow into them, and can also have shifted over time as the ground around it shifted.
+Sewer lines can have pipes that grow into them, and can also have shifted over time as the ground around them shifted.
 Problems with the sewer lines can be found within the home, with gurgling sounds coming from the toilet and flowing drains.

 Drains are put through a lot - draining water, soap scum, shampoo, and even sewage can take decimate a drain.
 Clogs can develop in any drain, but most commonly in the toilet, and kitchen and bathroom sink drains.
 With older homes, it's hard to know if anyone before you has taken actions that could allow a clog to form.
-It's important to pay attention to water flow, and if previous history is unknown, it would be worth it to take preemptive action.
+It's important to pay attention to water flow, and if the previous history is unknown, it would be worth it to take preemptive action.

 Part of an older home's appeal could be that it still maintains its original fixtures.
 While they may still look nice, that doesn't mean that they are still functioning at the same level they did before.
 Washers and valves, especially, degrade over time and could be the cause of leaks in the home, and they could be ones that aren't even visible.
 One of the biggest fixtures to keep an eye on is the shut-off valve on a toilet.
 If it gets stuck in the open position, it could cause leaks or even more serious problems if it is fixed incorrectly.